LeeKyoungIl/illuminati/README.md

  1. It was developed to have no influence on this logic by using a separate thread and Buffer.
  2. Drop in performance can occur, but there is no big difference in physical server.
 (It can happen a little more on virtual machines.)
  3. Even if an exception occurs in the original application logic, illuminati can also collect the corresponding exception information.
  4. When the Illuminati collects the Data.
 If a problems aries.
 Save that data to separate  storage. and If the problem is fixed. data will automaticaly restored.
+(Backup function)
+ 5. Grace Shutdown mode is supported.
+(When Backup function is activated.)

 ## struct of illuminati
 ![image](https://github.com/LeeKyoungIl/illuminati/blob/master/architecture.png)